 Empire Today isn’t just making bold claims: the company spent considerable time in the lab developing the innovations that would make the breakthrough product possible.
 The first thing that they decided to do was give the carpet a well-ventilated base layer.
 The ventilation, the company claims, helps to assist the currents generated by vacuums as they glide across the floor.
-The padding helps to make it easier to collect particles from the interior of the carpet by allowing air to flow from beneath.
+The padding helps to make it easier to collect particles from the carpet’s interior by allowing air to flow from beneath.

 Before we jump into questions of efficacy, it’s worth pointing out that the Home Fresh Carpet already has advantages over many traditional equivalents.
 The fact that both the base and the carpet fibers are made from recycled plastic bottles will appeal to people who want to renovate their homes with minimal environmental impact.
-And that it is specifically designed with pets in mind finally gives pet owners an opportunity to own a carpet that doesn’t require weekly maintenance.
+And that it is specifically designed with pets in mind finally allows pet owners to own a carpet that doesn’t require weekly maintenance.

 What about allergy performance?
 It’s worth bearing in mind that the Home Fresh carpet cannot do anything to prevent allergies by itself.
 However, it does negate the need to hire or buy expensive steam cleaners because regular vacuuming can pull almost all of the allergenic particles out of the carpet in a single sweep.
 The fibers act like tiny rods, rather than traditional threads, and don’t provide an adhesive surface or layers in which particles can become ingrained.
 Pet owners, in particular, will enjoy this.
-The superior vacuuming performance helps to remove things like cat hair particles which can be released every time that a person steps on the carpet, causing a reaction.
+The superior vacuuming performance helps remove things like cat hair particles, which can be released every time a person steps on the carpet, causing a reaction.
 It’s great for both people who live with animals and their guests.

 You might think that a carpet with these technologies would be expensive, but the price is surprisingly low, thanks to the materials used in its construction.
 Recycled bottles aren’t precisely a precious commodity.